Liu Chuyu: Life

 In response, Emperor Qianfei selected 30 young handsome men for her, calling them her mianshou (面首, literally meaning "prime faces"), for them to be her lovers.
 From this point on in Chinese history, mianshou became a term for women's male lovers, often referring to lovers of honored women.
 He also promoted her to the greater title of Princess Kuaiji.

 However, Liu Chuyu was not content, and when she saw how Emperor Qianfei's mid-level official Chu Yuan was young and handsome, she requested Emperor Qianfei to give her Chu as a lover.
 Emperor Qianfei agreed.
 Chu was ordered to attend to her for more than 10 days, and she tempted him throughout that period.
 Ultimately, Chu refused to have sexual relations with her, and she released him.

 In January 466, after Emperor Qianfei was assassinated by his attendant Shou Jizhi (壽寂之), his uncle Liu Yu the Prince of Xiangdong became emperor (as Emperor Ming).
-Even before he actually took the throne, however, he issued an edict in the name of Liu Chuyu's grandmother Grand Empress Dowager Lu Huinan, condemning her for her immorality and her other younger brother Liu Zishang (劉子尚) the Prince of Yuzhang of violence, and ordering them both to commit suicide.
+Even before he actually took the throne, however, he issued an edict in the name of Liu Chuyu's grandmother Grand Empress Dowager Lu Huinan, condemning Liu Chuyu for her immorality and her younger brother Liu Zishang (劉子尚) the Prince of Yuzhang for violence, and ordering them both to die by suicide.

+While Liu Chuyu and her husband did not have any children together, when He Ji and his concubine Song's daughter He Jingying became the wife of the crown prince Xiao Zhaoye, Li Chuyu was posthumously honored as mother-in-law.

+In popular culture

+In the 2018 drama Untouchable Lovers, Guan Xiaotong portrayed Liu Chuyu.